This is me, Shlomo Yona:

 I am a member of the Association for Computing Machinery (ACM) and used to also be a member of the IEEE Computer society and the ACL.
 I participate in several special interests groups related to natural language processing, information retrieval and knowledge discovery.
 I also attend local linux groups and Perl mongers activities that provide weekly and monthly meetings where various open-source technologies are introduced and demonstrated.

 Since October 2010 I am working as a senior software and algorithms developer at Outbrain.
 My job description includes: development of software and algorithms in machine learning, search, optimization and personalization - from an idea to a working code; development of highly-scalable, high performance, multithreaded, service-oriented software modules; responsibility on software and algorithms modules.
+I spent my last year at Outbrain as a Data Scientist making sense on lots and lots of Data.

 I was working full time as an Architect at F5 Networks.
 I worked there as a Principal Software Engineer since March 1st 2005 and in July 2008 started a new role as an Architect.
 I worked in several teams and developed and maintained software in C, Perl and Java.
 I lead and managed two teams (Policy Building team and Text Processing team).
 I was technically leading the ASM product and have had many algorithmic and intellectual property contributions to F5's technology.
 I was leading the "patent awards" almost every quearter for 4 years, submitting several dozens of patent proposals.